idemerdaash/Superstore-PowerBIDashboard-PostgreSQL/README.md

 The Power BI dashboard presentation images and ERD diagrams are stored under the `Assets/` folder for documentation and visual reference.

-## License

-This project is intended for educational and portfolio use.